How to use a trail camera for hunting

 How do trail cameras work?

-Trail cameras use a high-speed infrared sensor to activate the camera.
+Trail cameras use a high- infrared sensor to activate the camera.
 While sitting in the field, they will go into standby mode in order to conserve battery life.
 The trail cam lies dormant until the environment in front of them changes, as sensed by the infrared sensor.
 The sensor then triggers the camera to take images or videos.
 Since infrared is based largely on heat signatures, any drastic changes in temperature in the environment can trigger the camera.
 This can quickly burn through data, storage, and batteries.
-For this reason, avoid hanging your trail camera around moving water or an area where pets and may frequently travel.
+For this reason, avoid hanging your trail camera around moving water or an area where and people may frequently travel.

 How to set up a trail camera?